content-services/zest/release/docs/ContainerContainerPullThroughDistributionResponse.md

 NewContainerContainerPullThroughDistributionResponseWithDefaults instantiates a new ContainerContainerPullThroughDistributionResponse object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetNoContentChangeSince

+`func (o *ContainerContainerPullThroughDistributionResponse) GetNoContentChangeSince() string`

+GetNoContentChangeSince returns the NoContentChangeSince field if non-nil, zero value otherwise.

+### GetNoContentChangeSinceOk

+`func (o *ContainerContainerPullThroughDistributionResponse) GetNoContentChangeSinceOk() (*string, bool)`

+GetNoContentChangeSinceOk returns a tuple with the NoContentChangeSince field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNoContentChangeSince

+`func (o *ContainerContainerPullThroughDistributionResponse) SetNoContentChangeSince(v string)`

+SetNoContentChangeSince sets NoContentChangeSince field to given value.

+### HasNoContentChangeSince

+`func (o *ContainerContainerPullThroughDistributionResponse) HasNoContentChangeSince() bool`

+HasNoContentChangeSince returns a boolean if a field has been set.

 ### GetRepository